 Mala beads are a beautiful talisman for all types of devout spiritual practitioners.
 Their stunning simplicity enhances meditative and prayer intentions; and, with spiritual wear re-emerging as a huge trend, the best mala beads are available in a variety of beautiful designs and colors.
 Although you may not have heard the phrase “mala beads” used before, chances are you know what they are if you have been inside any spiritual, wellness or yoga-related shop.
 Below are some of my favorite finds for mala beads, factors to consider when purchasing mala beads, as well as helpful tips on how to incorporate them into your daily meditation or prayer practice.

-Reviews of the 11 Best Mala Beads, Plus the Worst 1 to Avoid
+Reviews of the 11 Best Mala Beads, Plus 1 to Avoid

 - DharmaObjects Tibetan Buddhist Meditation Beads for Compassion Review: If you’re looking for a traditional take on Tibetan Mala bead necklaces, look no further.
 DharmaObjects has a beautiful collection of five different Tibetan mala beads, each made with traditional and authentic Bodhi seeds from Nepal.
 Each mala is approximately 58 inches long and features the traditional number of 108 beads.
 These malas come in five different colors: brown, orange, black and yellow and each comes with a beautiful, handcrafted silk brocade pouch for storage.